 Schematic 1 - Driver Training Flow Chart

-The North Yorkshire Fire and Rescue Service process for checking driving licences is as follows.
-Each licence is checked by a North Yorkshire Fire and Rescue Service driving instructor.
-Details of the licence are recorded onto a separate form and this is placed in the driver's "Driver Profile" which records all the driving history for each individual.
+North Yorkshire Fire and Rescue Service’s process for checking driving licences comprises each licence being checked by a North Yorkshire Fire and Rescue Service driving instructor on induction and at the commencement of a driving course.
+The driver’s licence details are gained from the licence information service which is available by logging onto the GOV.UK website, and these details are placed in the driver's "Driver Profile" which records all the driving history for each individual.
 The driver's details are also entered into a database which shows when the last licence check was completed.

 The North Yorkshire Fire and Rescue Service also contacts DVLA to verify a driver's licence if any queries arise.
 This is not used too often as the procedures work.